LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-CHRIS WAGNER, CHFC®, CFP®, CPFA® + INVESTMENT ADVISER
+CHRIS WAGNER, CFP®, CPFA® + RETIREMENT PLAN SERVICES, PRINCIPAL

-Chris Wagner is an Investment Adviser at Lutz Financial.
-With 15+ years of relevant experience, he specializes in providing company and corporate retirement plan consulting and investment advisory services.
-He lives in Elkhorn, NE, with his wife Kristin, and children Brynn and Owen.
+Chris Wagner is the Director of Retirement Plan Services at Lutz Financial.
+With 17+ years of relevant experience, he specializes in providing company and corporate retirement plan consulting and investment advisory services He lives in Elkhorn, NE, with his wife Kristin, and children Brynn and Owen.

 AREAS OF FOCUS